 Theatrical performances without body mics happen all the time.
-In fact, it’s uncommon to find miked up amateur actors at any school play or variety show.
+In fact, it’s uncommon to find miked-up amateur actors at any school play or variety show.

-We can get away without mics in smaller theatres because the acoustic design (of a proper theatre) allows a well-projected voice to reach the back of the room without need for amplification.
+We can get away without mics in smaller theatres because the acoustic design (of a proper theatre) allows a well-projected voice to reach the back of the room without the need for amplification.

-Placing PZMs (boundary mics) on the floor of stage and/or overhead mics in concealed areas above the stage can prove very helpful.
+Placing PZMs (boundary mics) on the floor of the stage and/or overhead mics in concealed areas above the stage can prove very helpful.

 These stage mics provide some sound reinforcement to the performance.
 However, some limitations do apply:

 - Stage mics (particularly floor mics) do not provide a great amount of gain-before-feedback because the mics are open and in proximity to the sound system.

 - For the best and most consistent results with stage mics, the dialogue between actors should take place in close range to the microphones throughout the performance.